Frequently Asked Questions

 Q: Do you see children?

-A: No. Because our current office is focused on tranquility and nervous system regulation, we have chosen not to serve children at this time.
-We work with teens and adults.
+A: No. Because our practice is focused on nervous system regulation, we have chosen not to see children in an effort to maintain a calm and regulating environment.
+We do work with teens and adults.

 Functional Nutrition FAQs